-Handling digital documents have become a part of the daily lives of users.
+Handling digital documents has become a part of the daily lives of users.
 We have seen a lot of Document editing tools and most of them follow the WYSIWYG (‘What you see is what you get’) approach to Word formatting.
 In such type of Word formatting, a GUI based approach is established and users can see the end result while typing the content.
 That is one way of approaching Word Formatting.
 Another way is through the use of a Word formatting tool that makes use of the WYSIWYM (‘What you see is what you mean’) approach.
-LaTex Editors fall in the second category and in this article, we list the best LaTex editors that you should use in 2021.
+LaTeX Editors fall in the second category and in this article, we list the best LaTeX editors that you should use in 2021.

 Best LaTeX Editors You Should Use in 2021

-Before we begin our article, let us first understand LaTex editors.
+Before we begin our article, let us first understand LaTeX editors.
 If you already know what they are want to skip to the list, you can use the table of content below.

 What is a LaTeX editor?